A show that premiered in New York City at La MaMa Theatre.

 The background is a rarefied environment, a black and white world punctured by splashes of vivid, brutal, harsh and glittering colours.

-It is the performers – both actors and manipulators at the same time – who move the structures and who create and destroy the various settings and planes of action.
+It is the performers – both actors and manipulators at the same time – who move these structures and create and destroy the various settings and planes of action.

 The performance is staged around a central structure made up of modules.